sukhik/mood/pages/about.md

   order: 1
 ---

 I'm moving between many projects, I keep track.
 I made a two year plan and I am opening up about it.
 Everything begins in June 2020 and I will continue to post on it with related materials and further reading.
 I wrote the following in terms of what I want.
 Specific goals are set in the first posts.
-The Plan appears later.
+This is the Plan.

 ##### Visual, Performance Art, and Music